danielcbit/apcctrl/doc/manual/manual.rst

 Finally, double-check the state of your cabling and UPS indicator lights frequently during testing.
-For voltage-signaling UPSes, apcupsd is not currently able to detect whether or not the serial cable is connected.
+For voltage-signaling UPSes, apcctrl is not currently able to detect whether or not the serial cable is connected.
 In addition, some simple signaling UPSes with certain cable combinations are not able to detect the low battery condition.
-For more details please see `Voltage Signalling Features Supported by Apcupsd for Various Cables`_.
+For more details please see `Voltage Signalling Features Supported by apcctrl for Various Cables`_.

 Establishing Serial Port Connection
 -----------------------------------

-Once you have compiled, installed, and invoked apcupsd, you should wait to allow apcupsd to configure itself and establish contact with the UPS.
+Once you have compiled, installed, and invoked apcctrl, you should wait to allow apcctrl to configure itself and establish contact with the UPS.

-If you see a message similar to the following about 30 seconds after starting apcupsd...
+If you see a message similar to the following about 30 seconds after starting apcctrl...

 ::

-    apcupsd FATAL ERROR in apcserial.c at line 156 PANIC!
+    apcctrl FATAL ERROR in apcserial.c at line 156 PANIC!
 Cannot communicate with UPS via serial port.

-it means that apcupsd tried for about 30 seconds to establish contact with the UPS via the serial port, but was unable to do so.
+it means that apcctrl tried for about 30 seconds to establish contact with the UPS via the serial port, but was unable to do so.
 Before continuing, you must correct this problem.
 Some of the possible sources of the problem are:

--  You have not configured the correct serial port name on the ``DEVICE`` directive in your apcupsd configuration file.
+-  You have not configured the correct serial port name on the ``DEVICE`` directive in your apcctrl configuration file.

 -  The serial port that you have chosen has logins enabled.
-You must disable logins on that port, otherwise, the system prevents apcupsd from using it.
+You must disable logins on that port, otherwise, the system prevents apcctrl from using it.
 Normally, the file /etc/inittab specifies the ports for which a getty process is started (on Sun machines, the serial port program equivalent to getty is called ttymon).
 You must disable this for the port that you wish to use.